ChamplainLeCode/karee-cli/README.md

 </table>

 # Karee
 Let's build your first Flutter Applications using MVC Design Pattern.

+To take full advantages of Karee you should know what it offers you
-Karee and Karee-CLI to help your to
+- Karee-CLI a command line interface that help you to manage Karee
+- Karee library a dart lib very useful to
- * Organize your project's files and folders
+  - Organize your project's files and folders
- * Manage your files and classes names
+  - Manage your files and classes names
- * Manage your application's Navigation with custom constants
+  - Manage your application's Navigation with custom constants
- * Generate all your stateless and stateful screens with names
+  - Generate all your stateless and stateful screens with names
- * Generate all your controllers
+  - Generate all your controllers
- * Organize your application routes with various structure
+  - Organize your application routes with various structure
- * Generate additionals source
+  - Generate additionals source

+With Karee you should not care because.

+- Karee works with `No class Inheritance` on your controller or screen
+- Karee use the powerful of `@Annotations` like `@Controller` and `@Screen`
+- Karee is fast

 # Get Started with `Karee` and `Karee-CLI`